Nicky Lopez Player Props: Royals vs. Guardians

 Nicky Lopez At The Plate

-- In seven games this season (14.6%), Lopez has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this year (16.3%), Lopez has picked up an RBI, including two games with multiple runs batted in.

+- In 12 of 49 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.